denini08/denini08.github.io/_pages/about.md

 Hi there!
 I am a Ph.D. candidate in Computer Science at the Federal University of Pernambuco (Recife, PE – Brazil), advised by [Prof. Dr. Marcelo d’Amorim](https://cin.ufpe.br/~damorim/).
 I'm 27 years old and passionate about computing, particularly software engineering.

-I completed my M.Sc. in Computer Science in 2022, and since then I have been pursuing my Ph.D. with a focus on software testing, especially in the Android ecosystem.
+I completed my M.Sc. in Computer Science in 2022, and since then I have been pursuing my Ph.D. with a focus on software testing, especially challenges related to flaky tests and test reliability.
 I have been actively involved in academic research since 2020.

 I'm serving as an Assistant Professor at the University of Pernambuco (UPE).